MeanderingProgrammer/render-markdown.nvim/README.md

     -- Milliseconds that must pass before updating marks, updates occur -- within the context of the visible window, not the entire buffer debounce = 100,
+    -- Pre configured settings that will attempt to mimic various target -- user experiences.
+Any user provided settings will take precedence.
+    --  obsidian: mimic Obsidian UI
+    --  lazy: will attempt to stay up to date with LazyVim configuration --  none: does nothing
+    preset = 'none',
     -- Capture groups that get pulled from markdown markdown_query = [[
         (atx_heading [